Home

 quickly can we make this happen?” was their next question.

-A plan was needed to “transform” the business from the
+A plan was needed to transform the business from the

-current-state to the desired future-state.
+current state to the desired future state.
 To accomplish this, TCA

 process (a series of improvement projects and kaizen events) for

-the next three years.
+the next 3 years.

 With T-Map in hand, the management team continued their journey.